jadiasoham/Absenteeism-Predictive-Model/README.md

-Absolutely!
-Here's a README.md file for your Git repository:

----

 # Absenteeism Data Analysis

 This repository contains code for analyzing absenteeism data to predict whether an employee will be absent from work for more than the median time.